-Our assumption that techies don't affect the current output but do affect future productivity is key to our research design.
-We examine the validity of this assumption by considering the simple null hypothesis that techies are no different than other workers and reject this null in favor of the alternative that our baseline assumption is a better fit to the data.
-We also show that our inferences about the effect of techies are robust to a nonlinear adjustment process and to a re-classification of Other (not R&D nor ICT) techies as regular labor.
+Our assumption that techies do not affect current output but do affect future productivity is key to our research design.
+We examine the validity of this assumption.
+We clearly reject the null hypothesis that techies are no different than other workers, in favor of the alternative that our assumption about their contribution to firm output only through firm productivity is a better fit to the data.

 Related research.
-A small literature examines the impact of techies' impact on output, employment structure, and productivity at the firm level.
-The motivation for this literature is stated succinctly by Tambe and Hitt (2014): "the technical know-how required to implement new IT innovations is primarily embodied within the IT workforce".
-Similarly, Deming and Noray (2018) show that, in their words, "STEM jobs are the leading edge of technology diffusion in the labor market".
-While the literature on firm-level impacts of investment in IT and in R&D is vast, it rarely studies the importance of those key workers who install, manage and diffuse IT and other technologies within the firm.
+A growing literature examines the role of technically trained workers in shaping firm-level outcomes such as productivity, employment structure, and output.
+Tambe and Hitt (2014) motivate this line of inquiry by noting that "the technical know-how required to implement new IT innovations is primarily embodied within the IT workforce."
+Similarly, Deming and Noray (2018) argue that "STEM jobs are the leading edge of technology diffusion in the labor market."
+While there is an extensive literature on the firm-level returns to overall IT investment and R&D expenditure, these papers do not study the productivity implications of the workers who install, manage, and diffuse these technologies inside firms.
+In addition, papers that use R&D expenditure to study their effect on firm productivity are at risk of double counting, since, as we show below, about 75% of R&D expenditure is on labor.